 College Financing Options

+But figuring out what you qualify for and how to apply can be overwhelming.
+A great first step is to complete the Free Application for Federal Student Aid (FAFSA).
+This will let you know what financial aid you are eligible for.
 For students and parents that need extra help covering the cost of attending college, student loans are a potential option.
 There are two types of student loans, federal and private.

 SoFi Loan Products